kaby76/Trash/src/trgenvsc/readme.md

-# trgen
+# trgenvsc

 ## Summary

-Generate an Antlr4 parser for a given target language
+Generate a VSCode extension and LSP server for an Antlr4 grammar.

 ## Description

-Generate a parser application using the Antlr tool and application templates.
-The generated parser is placed in the directory <current-directory>/Generated/.
-If there is a `pom.xml` file in the current directory, `trgen` will read it for information on the grammar.
-If there is no `pom.xml` file, the start rule must be provided.
-If the current directory is empty, `trgen` will create a parser for the Arithmetic.g4 grammar.
+Generates a Visual Studio Code extension from an Antlr4 grammar.
+A CSharp target must be available for the grammar.
+In addition, you will need to supply a settings.rc file containing the classes of symbols for the editor.
+A basic settings.rc file is supplied for you to edit.

 ## Usage

-    trgen <options>*
+    trgenvsc <options>*

 ## Examples

-    trgen
+    trgenvsc

 ## Current version